coindrone/coindroneUSB/README.md

 ===

 CoinDrone is a USB bootable Operating System used for mining coins (Bitcoins and Altcoins) using GPUs and etc. It is lightweight, stealthy, automated and fast.
+*Currently in ALPHA, bugs are likely to happen.
+Feedback and suggestion are greatly appreciated*

 ## Features
 CoinDrone is built upon Arch Linux and include 2 version, AMD and Nvidia in order to maximise compatiblity with all hardwares.
 It is currently built for X86_64 architechture only and uses cgminer for minting software.